AdamBoley/C-Sharp/README.md

 If we have a calculation with a double and an integer, the result will be a double

+##### Strings

+When using long strings, such as blocks of text that hold quote marks, we can use the escape character, \ before a quote mark so that it is not read

+We can force new lines the same way, using \n

+We can concatenate strings using addition symbols

+Variables can be injected into strings via string interpolation.
+To do so, use the same syntax as JS string literals - a $ before the string and {} to enclose the variable inside

+C# has methods that can be used on strings:
+- Length - returns the number of characters in a string
+- IndexOf returns the position of a particular character or substring as an index, and -1 if the argument does not exist.
+The substring is passed as a character
+- Substring grabs a slice of a string.
+We must pass a starting position, and can optionally pass a length as well
+- ToUpper and ToLower uppercase and lowercase a string

 #### In-built functions